In this guide, I’ll break down everything you need to know about Soberlink – the good, the bad, and the ugly.

 For example, California Family Code §3011 specifically requires the court to consider the abuse of drugs or alcohol by either parent.

 Soberlink uses fuel cell technology employed in preliminary tests by police officers in DWI cases.
-It can be admitted as evidence in probation violation hearings.
 These results can also be admitted into evidence at a divorce hearing or trial in a family law case in most circumstances.

 How is Soberlink used in divorce?